colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/hydration-dashboards.md

 ## Useful Queries

-Some of the most important queries for Hydration are made available as materialized views.
+Some useful queries for Hydration are made available as materialized views.

 | Subject Area        | Query                                             | Materialized View                                 | Description                                                                          |
 | ------------------- | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------------ |